Dragon Boat

 - secure the boat and determine that gear is put away correctly

-- Students must be informed of available safety equipment and how to use it.
+- Students must be informed of the location of available safety equipment and how to use it.

 - Steersperson must be able to use, and crew must be able to correctly respond to, common dragon boat racing commands.